HakaiInstitute/erddap-basic/README.md

 - See if it works by going to http://localhost:8070/erddap

 ## Configuring

-- put your data files (eg .nc or .csv files) into the 'datasets' folder
+ - put your data files (eg .nc or .csv files) into a new folder in the 'datasets' folder.

+ - Run `sh GenerateDatasets.sh`:
+    - use `EDDTableFromAsciiFiles` for .csv files and `EDDTableFromMultidimNcFiles` for netCDF (.nc) files.
+    - 'Starting directory' is your new directory where your files are located, eg: /datasets/sample-dataset
+    - 'File name regex' use '.*' (without the quotes) to match all files in this directory

+  If this was successful, it will create a snippet which is output to bigParentDirectory/logs folder as well as to the screen.
+Paste that snipped into the file `config/datasets.xml`

-- `config/datasets.xml` is where the datasets are configured.
+ - `datasets.xml` is where the datasets are configured.
 There are too many options to list here, see https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html for help.
 Once you have edited it to your liking, make note of the datasetID you are working on.

- - Once you know your 'EDDType', use `sh GenerateDatasets.sh` and follow the menu to create a sample datasets.xml snippet which is output to bigParentDirectory/logs folder.
 - To test your configuration, run `sh DasDds.sh` and then type in your dataset ID when prompted.

 After a change is made to a dataset, you can either restart erddap with